Updated: January 25, 2019

 First, list the start-up costs and the expected monthly (overhead) expenses.
-Be as detailed as you can – consider the licensing and business permit registration fees aside from the leasehold improvements and others for the start-up costs.
-And include a depreciation cost and a modest miscellaneous costs for the monthly expenses.
+Be as detailed as you can.
+Consider the licensing and business permit registration fees.
+Also, include the leasehold improvements and others for the start-up costs.
+And factor in the depreciation cost and a modest miscellaneous costs for the monthly expenses.

 So as an example, let’s say that your start-up will be 2 Million and the projected monthly expenses will total P500,000.
 Then we have these rough estimates with regards to your sales and income:

 - Estimated net daily income (assuming you earn P20 for every P100 of gas): P20,000